aniljainbaba/ml-with-SparkML/README.md

 >The project is a maven project.
 After checking you the project, it is built using the below command

 >```mvn clean install ```

+>**Problem statement**: Classify students based on their knowledge level into very_low, low, medium or high categories.

 2. **clustering-using-K-means-algorithm**
 >This is a java project explaining  clustering using K-Means algorithm.